A bioinformatics company with a focus on biology

 - • determining mechanism of action

-- • peptide and protein structure & function
+- • impact of variation on protein structure & function

 - • immunology & oncology